Automattic/vip-go-ci/README.md

 Alternatively, if you do not wish to run TeamCity in a Docker-instance, you can download it and set it up manually.

+###  Exit codes

+`vip-go-ci.php` exits with different UNIX exit codes depending on what problems were found and if any system issues were encountered:

+* Code `0`: Normal, no errors were found in the code scanned and no fatal system errors were encountered.
+There could have been warnings found in the code, though.
+* Code `250`: Scanning was completed, but some errors were found in the code.
+* Code `251`: Exiting due to a system problem.
+* Code `252`: A fatal problem with GitHub was encountered leading to an exit.
+* Code `253`: A problem with usage options was detected, leading to an exit.

 ## Other features

 `vip-go-ci` has support for various features not documented above, such as dismissing stale reviews, setting specific options via the repository being scanned and more.
 These features are configurable via the command-line or the environment, and are documented below.